rust-stuco/lectures/week2/slides.md

 _Ownership_ is a set of rules that govern how a Rust program manages memory.

-* Some languages have garbage collecction to manage memory
+* Some languages have garbage collection to manage memory
-* Other languages require you to explicity allocate and free memory
+* Other languages require you to explicitly allocate and free memory
 * Rust has a third approach: memory is managed through a set of rules

 <!-- None of the features of ownership will slow down your program when it's running -->